guidemetothemoon/kristhecodingunicorn/content/english/post/aks_controlplane_tiers.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "AKS control plane tiers - what, when and how?"
+date: "2023-01-24"
-title = "AKS control plane tiers - what, when and how?" date = "2023-01-24" description = "In this tech tip we look at AKS control plane tiers, when to use which tier and how to define it in code." draft = false tags = [
+description: "In this tech tip we look at AKS control plane tiers, when to use which tier and how to define it in code."
+draft: false
+tags: [
     "techtips",
     "azure",
     "aks",